Sin-tel/halfband/README.md

 ## TODO

 * Provide presets for IIR (see `hiir/oversampling.txt`)
+* Provide methods to compute total phase delay in samples
 * Currently IIR only works with an even number of coefficients